Looking for the best space heaters for your house? You've come to the right place.

 For most of the electrical heaters, there will be a control dial which can adjust the heat level up or down.
 Many of them have no specific temperature indication so it is often a case of trial and error until you find the optimum level.

-While the controls we have mentioned so far tend to be basic dials, some space heaters have more advanced means of control.
+Some space heaters have more advanced means of control.
 Here you will find digital displays which indicate the temperature levels and the controls for them are normally push button.
 Infrared space heaters are the most likely to have these although you may also find them on more advanced ceramic and electric fireplace heaters.

 Gas heaters, whether natural or propane also have adjustable heat settings which invariably alter the rate of gas which is flowing and thus increases or decreases the heat output accordingly.